yuzhenmao/ScRAT/README.md

 `out.txt`

 ## Contact
-Please contact us via yuzhenm@sfu.ca if you have any problem when running the code.
+Please contact us via yuzhenm@sfu.ca if you have any question when running the code.